Meet the Safecracker of Last Resort

 Santore owned a safe as a kid, a little Meilink Closet Vault where he used to hide pocketknives and beer.
 He still has it—along with a lot of other safes to store his own treasures, stashed all over Los Angeles, in workshops and empty storefronts whose owners let him use the space.
 He even has a few in his girlfriend’s mom’s garage.
 Not all secrets warrant the same hiding place.

 “I dream about safes all the time,” he told me.
 In a recurring dream, Santore returns home to see that somebody has broken into his safe.
-What’s worse, Santore continued, in the dream he cannot remember what was stored in the safe in the first place.
+What’s worse, Santore continued, is that in the dream he cannot remember what was stored in the safe in the first place.
 Its door yawns open to reveal a painful emptiness, but he doesn’t know what was stolen.
 How can you get something back, he said, if you don’t even know you’ve lost it?

 Santore has a knack for turning safecracking into metaphor.
 One time he joked that every safecracking job is like getting into a new romantic relationship.
 “You work so hard to get something open,” he said, “but sometimes you crack it and there’s nothing inside.”